 The Finnish Oil Pollution Compensation Fund is a secondary source of compensation for oil spills and the costs of responding to them.
-The amounts paid as compensations from the fund are recovered from the party that caused the oil spill, or from another party with primary responsibility for it.
+The amounts paid as compensation from the fund are recovered from the party that caused the oil spill or from another party with primary responsibility for it.

-Based on the funding situation described above, the Board of the Finnish Oil Pollution Compensation Fund decided on its new policy on 24 May 2021.
-The decision enters into force immediately.
-The investigation and restoration projects that have already been started will be completed.
-Instead, after 24 May 2021 funding will not be granted for new investigation and clean-up projects concerning oil-contaminated soil or groundwater.
-The costs of investigation or clean-up projects the applicant may already have implemented are also not eligible for compensation.
+The Board of the Finnish Oil Pollution Compensation Fund has decided that after 24 May 2021 no funding is granted for investigation and clean-up projects concerning oil-contaminated soil or groundwater.
+The costs of investigation or clean-up projects the applicant has already implemented are also not eligible for compensation.

-Subsidies for investigation and clean-up projects concerning soil or groundwater may be applied for from the ‘Maaperä kuntoon’ soil restoration project of the Centre for Economic Development, Transport and the Environment for Pirkanmaa.
+Grants for investigation and clean-up projects concerning soil or groundwater can be applied for from the ‘Maaperä kuntoon’ soil restoration project of the Centre for Economic Development, Transport and the Environment for Pirkanmaa.

-Compensations to regions, municipalities and the state from the Finnish Oil Pollution Compensation Fund
+Compensations paid from the Finnish Oil Pollution Compensation Fund

-Compensation decisions by the board of the Finnish Oil Pollution Compensation Fund
+Decisions on compensations by the Board of the Finnish Oil Pollution Compensation Fund

-The board of the Finnish Oil Pollution Compensation Fund, appointed by the Government for a three-year term, makes decisions concerning compensations paid from the fund.
-The board has a representative from the Ministry of the Interior, the Ministry of Finance, the Ministry of the Environment, a nature and environmental conservation organisation, the oil industry, and the Association of Finnish Local and Regional Authorities.
+The Board of the Finnish Oil Pollution Compensation Fund, appointed by the Government for three-year terms, makes decisions concerning compensations paid from the fund.
+The Board has a representative from the Ministry of the Interior, the Ministry of Finance, the Ministry of the Environment, a nature and environmental conservation organisation, the oil industry, and the Association of Finnish Local and Regional Authorities.
 The chair of the board is impartial and does not represent any party that has an interest in oil pollution matters.

 Processing of personal data at the Finnish Oil Pollution Compensation Fund

-The application documents addressed to the Finnish Oil Pollution Compensation Fund contain personal data.
-When processing such documents the Finnish Oil Pollution Compensation Fund acts as a controller as referred to in the General Data Protection Regulation of the European Union and complies with the principles and requirements laid down for the processing of personal data and for the controller in the said regulation.
-Further information concerning the processing of personal data in the Finnish Oil Pollution Compensation Fund can be found in the following document.
+The application documents of the Finnish Oil Pollution Compensation Fund contain personal data.
+When processing documents, the Finnish Oil Pollution Compensation Fund acts as a controller as referred to in the General Data Protection Regulation of the European Union and complies with the principles and requirements laid down for the processing of personal data and for the controller in the said regulation.
+Read more about the processing of personal data by the Finnish Oil Pollution Compensation Fund in the following document.

 Income and expenditure of the Finnish Oil Pollution Compensation Fund

 The Finnish Oil Pollution Compensation Fund is an off-budget entity.
-Its operations are funded through the oil protection fees and transfers from the Budget.
+Its operations are funded through the oil damage duties and transfers from the Budget.

-The oil protection fee is collected for oil which is either imported to Finland or transported through Finland.
-If oil is transported by a vessel whose cargo section is not completely double-hulled, a double oil protection fee is collected.
+An oil damage duty was collected on all oil imported to Finland or transported through Finland.
+If oil is transported by a vessel whose cargo section is not completely double-hulled, a double oil damage duty was collected.

-Use of the Finnish Oil Pollution Compensation Fund
+Use of funds of the Finnish Oil Pollution Compensation Fund

-The compensations paid annually from the Finnish Oil Pollution Compensation Fund total about EUR 10 million.
-This roughly corresponds to the oil protection fees collected annually and oil waste duties transferred from the Budget.
-The higher oil waste duty payable in 2010-2015 increased the income of the fund and the compensations paid from it.
+The compensations paid annually from the Finnish Oil Pollution Compensation Fund total about EUR 10 million, which roughly corresponds to the oil damage duties collected annually and oil waste duties transferred from the Budget.

+The higher oil waste duty payable in 2010-2015 increased the income of the fund, and the amount of the compensations paid from it have increased as well.

 International Oil Pollution Compensation Fund

-Compensations for oil spills caused by oil tankers in the Finnish territorial waters are paid from the International Oil Pollution Compensation Fund (1992) and its Supplementary Fund if compensations cannot be collected from the party that caused the accident or where the damage exceeds the vessel owner’s limit of liability.al Oil Pollution Compensation Fund (1992) and its Supplementary Fund in cases where compensation cannot be recovered from the party responsible for the oil spill, or where the damage surpasses the liability limit of the vessel owner.
+Compensations for oil spills caused by oil tankers in the Finnish territorial waters are paid from the International Oil Pollution Compensation Fund (1992) and its Supplementary Fund if compensations cannot be collected from the party that caused the damage or where the damage exceeds the vessel owner’s limit of liability.